MarkyTurtle/Batman---Amiga/README.md

 I've been looking for an excuse to do something on the Amiga for ages and this seemed like a nice little hobby exercise to dip in and out of, a reason to re-learn 68000 and a chance to learn something about game programming in the process.

-Resources and code used in this project is lkisted below.
+Resources and code used in this project is listed below.
 If there's anything used which hasn't been credited, please let me know.

 - [Batman 2 Disk Europe](https://www.lemonamiga.com/games/details.php?id=131)
 - [WinUAE](https://www.winuae.net/) - Windows Amiga Emulator